Middle-level Fusion for Lightweight RGB-D Salient Object Detection: Abstract

 \section{Abstract}

-Most existing RGB-D salient object detection (SOD) models require large computational costs and memory consumption to accurately detect the salient objects.
-This limits the real-life applications of these RGB-D SOD models.
-To address this issue, a novel lightweight RGB-D SOD model is presented in this paper.
-Different from most existing models which usually employ the two-stream or single-stream structure, we propose to employ the middle-level fusion structure for designing lightweight RGB-D SOD model, due to the fact that the middle-level fusion structure can simultaneously exploit the modality-shared and modality-specific information as the two-stream structure and can significantly reduce the network's parameters as the single-stream structure.
-Based on this structure, a novel information-aware multi-modal feature fusion (IMFF) module is first designed to effectively capture the cross-modal complementary information.
-Then, a novel lightweight feature-level and decision-level feature fusion (LFDF) module is designed to aggregate the feature-level and the decision-level saliency information in different stages with less parameters.
-With IMFF and LFDF modules incorporated in the middle-level fusion structure, our proposed model has only 3.9M parameters and runs at 33 FPS.
-Furthermore, the experimental results on several benchmark datasets verify the effectiveness and superiority of the proposed method over some state-of-the-art methods.
+Most existing lightweight RGB-D salient object detection (SOD) models are based on two-stream structure or single-stream structure.
+The former one first uses two sub-networks to extract unimodal features from RGB and depth images, respectively, and then fuses them for SOD.
+While, the latter one directly extracts multi-modal features from the input RGB-D images and then focuses on exploiting cross-level complementary information.
+However, two-stream structure based models inevitably require more parameters and single-stream structure based ones cannot well exploit the cross-modal complementary information since they ignore the modality difference.
+To address these issues, we propose to employ the middle-level fusion structure for designing lightweight RGB-D SOD model in this paper, which first employs two sub-networks to extract low- and middle-level unimodal features, respectively, and then fuses those extracted middle-level unimodal features for extracting corresponding high-level multi-modal features in the subsequent sub-network.
+Different from existing models, this structure can effectively exploit the cross-modal complementary information and significantly reduce the network's parameters, simultaneously.
+Therefore, a novel lightweight SOD model is designed, which contains a information-aware multi-modal feature fusion (IMFF) module for effectively capturing the cross-modal complementary information and a lightweight feature-level and decision-level feature fusion (LFDF) module for aggregating the feature-level and the decision-level saliency information in different stages with less parameters.
+Our proposed model has only 3.9M parameters and runs at 33 FPS.
+The experimental results on several benchmark datasets verify the effectiveness and superiority of the proposed method over some state-of-the-art methods.